rtcharity/resources.eahub.org/content/tips/strategy.md

 ## [Priorities](/tips/articles/priorities/)

 All groups are time and funding constrained.
+Setting the right goals is crucial for a group's stability and growth.
 This page suggests priorities for groups at different stages.

 ## Group Measurement and Evaluation (Coming Soon)